vikas924/book-destinations/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for their guidance on the project.
+We would like to thank Microverse for their guidance on the project.
+We also love to thank the  Murat Korkmaz on Behance who provided us with the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>